seyonechithrananda/seyonechithrananda.github.io/index.md

                   Hi, I'm Seyone, an undergrad student at Berkeley studying computer science & bioengineering.
 I'm interested in using computation as a mechanism for understanding how biology works — and how we can engineer it to improve human health.
 My research goal is to build computational tools for the design, engineering & interpretation of biological systems.
                 </p>
                 <p>
                   Beyond research, I've been involved on campus with <a href="https://ml.berkeley.edu/" target="_blank" rel="noreferrer noopener">Machine Learning at Berkeley</a> for 3 years, where I led the research commitee.
-We organize reading groups, mentor homegrown research projects, support members with funding to attend conferences, and create high-quality technical blogposts, among other things.
-I co-organize the <a href="https://sam.jajoo.fun/notes/bioml" target="_blank" rel="noreferrer noopener">BioML seminar series</a> with <a href="https://twitter.com/jajoosam?lang=en" target="_blank" rel="noreferrer noopener">Samarth Jajoo</a>, bringing leaders at the cutting-edge of comptuation and biology in industry, academia and policy to Berkeley.
-I am especially interested in mentoring and encouraging younger students interested in exploring research, startups, and biotech more broadly.
+We write high-quality technical blogposts, mentor homegrown research projects, support members with funding to attend conferences, among other things.
+I also co-organize the <a href="https://sam.jajoo.fun/notes/bioml" target="_blank" rel="noreferrer noopener">BioML seminar series</a> with <a href="https://twitter.com/jajoosam?lang=en" target="_blank" rel="noreferrer noopener">Samarth Jajoo</a>, bringing leaders at the cutting-edge of comptuation and biology in industry, academia and policy to Berkeley.
+I am particularly interested in mentoring and encouraging younger students interested in exploring research, startups, and biotech more broadly.
                 </p>
                 <p>
                   <highlight>If you'd like to chat, feel free to <a href="mailto:seyonec@berkeley.edu">email me!</a>!</highlight> I'm always excited to talk all things science.
 You can also find me on <a href="https://twitter.com/SeyoneC" target="_blank" rel="noreferrer noopener">Twitter</a> and <a href="https://github.com/seyonechithrananda" target="_blank" rel="noreferrer noopener">GitHub</a>.